Why Is Muscular Endurance Needed in Swimming?

 Swimming requires muscular endurance.
 As a survival skill or an aerobic activity, it demands sufficient cardiovascular development to ensure increased oxygen-delivery to all the working muscles throughout the swimmer's body.
 Thus, as a swimmer, your cardiovascular capacity informs your overall power-output, and endurance is the working essence of that physiological interplay.
 It is an athletic trait that swimming both demands and develops.

-Endurance Versus Power: What's The Difference?
+Endurance Versus Power: What is The Difference?

 Answer Fitness provides a clear distinction: "Muscular endurance is the ability of a muscle or muscle group to do repeated contractions against a less-than-maximum resistance for a given period of time.
 This is in contrast to muscular strength, which is the greatest amount of force that a muscle or muscle group can exert in a single effort."
 This helps to explain why swimming is predominantly endurance-related.
 Muscle strength determines the maximum force behind your stroke, but swimming is highly technical and makes use of the physics of water flow and energy efficiency rather than brute power alone.
-You don't need a weight-lifter's muscles to excel at swimming.
+You do not need a weight-lifter's muscles to excel at swimming.

 Water: Constant Resistance